milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 Learn more about how we process your information in connection with the contact syncing feature offered to Skype users.

-If you do choose to join Skype, you will appear as a suggested new Skype contact for any Skype users with your information in their device or Outlook address books.
-As a Skype user, you will be able to block other Skype users if you do not want to receive their communications; additionally, you can report a concern to Microsoft.
+If you do choose to join Skype, you will appear as a suggested new Skype contact for any Skype and Teams users with your information in their device or Outlook address books.
+As a Skype user, you will be able to block other Skype and Teams users if you do not want to receive their communications; additionally, you can report a concern to Microsoft.

 Partner companies.
 To make Skype available to more people, we partner with other companies to allow Skype to be offered via those companies’ services.
 If you use Skype through a company other than Microsoft, that company’s privacy policy governs how it handles your data.
 To comply with applicable law or respond to valid legal process, or to help our partner company or local operator comply or respond, we may access, transfer, disclose, and preserve your data.
 That data could include, for example, your private content, such as the content of your instant messages, stored video messages, voicemails, or file transfers.